-Description: Produced by Improv Cincinnati, which subscribes to five universal touchstones of improv performance: Truth, Vulnerability, Playfulness, Positivity, and Presence.
+Description: Produced by Improv Cincinnati with a rotating series of hosts and interviewers.
+The IC training curriculum subscribes to five universal touchstones of improv performance: Truth, Vulnerability, Playfulness, Positivity, and Presence.
 Delve into what makes a good improv scene with talented and famous improvisers from around the world.

 What to expect: Long-form interviews with an impressive list of celebrity improvisers.
 Early episodes focused specifically on the interviewee’s touchstone of choice.
 More recently, the format has loosened up.
 Also includes short interviews with Improv Cincinnati students — interesting perspective from newer performers.